enbnt/enbnt.github.io/content/posts/timeseries-basics.md

   * What are edge cases that need to be accounted for?
   * Are there any properties or assumptions we are allowed to make?

 It's important to think of boundaries and negative tests.
-A few examples would be
+For example, how do we handle:
-  * How do we handle a key that doesn't exist in the store?
+  * A key that doesn't exist in the store?
-  * How do we handle a `startTime` that's greater than the `endTime`?
+  * A `startTime` that's greater than the `endTime`?
-  * How do we handle a negative value for `startTime` or `endTime`?
+  * A negative value for `startTime` or `endTime`?
+  * A time range that doesn't exist within the TimeSeries?

 It would be good to draw up some boundary examples to use when debugging or walking through the problem.